curl/curl/docs/libcurl/curl_multi_cleanup.md

 Passing in a NULL pointer in *multi_handle* makes this function return CURLM_BAD_HANDLE immediately with no other action.

+Any use of the **multi_handle** after this function has been called and have returned, is illegal.
 # %PROTOCOLS%

 # EXAMPLE